ShaylaStevenson/good-readme/README.md

   * [License](#License)

   ## Installation
-  To install Good README, you must first 'git clone' the repo's URL at [good-readme repo](git@github.com:ShaylaStevenson/good-readme.git).
+  To install Good README, you must first 'git clone' the repo's URL from the [Good README repository](https://github.com/ShaylaStevenson/good-readme).
 Next you will need to install the required packages by typing 'npm i' into the command line.

   ## Usage
   To use the application, open your terminal to the main directory of the good-readme file.
 Next, type 'node index.js'.
 You will then be greeted with a series of prompts to answer with details about your project.
 Once the prompts have completed, you will find your newly created readme file in the main directory.